Stuart Skinner

-Stuart Daniel Skinner (born November 1, 1998) is a Canadian professional ice hockey goaltender for the Edmonton Oilers of the National Hockey League (NHL).
-He was selected in the third round, 78th overall, in the 2017 NHL entry draft by the Oilers.
+Stuart Daniel Skinner (born November 1, 1998) is a Canadian professional ice hockey player who is a goaltender for the Winnipeg Jets of the National Hockey League (NHL).
+He was selected in the third round, 78th overall, in the 2017 NHL entry draft by the Edmonton Oilers, with whom he played parts of five seasons before being traded to the Pittsburgh Penguins in 2025.

 Playing career

 Skinner was born and raised in Edmonton, and played minor ice hockey at the South Side Athletic Club (SSAC), including overlapping seasons on the SSAC Lions of the Alberta Major Bantam Hockey League (AMBHL) with future Edmonton Oilers teammates Tyler Benson (two SSAC seasons) and James Hamblin (one SSAC season).

 Junior

 Skinner played major junior hockey in the Western Hockey League with the Lethbridge Hurricanes and Swift Current Broncos.

 On March 18, 2016, Skinner scored an empty net goal with the Lethbridge Hurricanes against the Medicine Hat Tigers, making him the only goaltender in franchise history and the seventh in WHL history to do so.